andrei-zededa/hello-zedcloud/README.md

   - `/_/crash` - Cause the web server process to exit with an error.
-The request MUST be an HTTP DELETE, with a query param of `areYouSure` set to the `YesIAMSure` value.
+The request MUST be an HTTP DELETE, with a query param of `areYouSure` set to the `YesIAmSure` value.
 Additionally the exit code can be specified with the `exitCode` query param (by default `77`).

   - `/_/alloc` - Cause the server to allocate memory.
 The `size` query param is